Lim6/Project/README.md

 Start 2 of the Client codes(Either from the same computer or 2 seperate computers) Type your name into the Chat room
 Now you are able to chat between clients
-To quit, either click on the quit button or type /quit
+To send an textmoji enter /textmoji name ex(/shrug, /smile, /weirdo) To quit, either click on the quit button or type /quit

 1. Feature #1

-Clients enter the chatroom and is notified who and when has joined the chat.
+Clients enter the chatroom and is notified who and when has joined the chat

 2. Feature #2

-Clients are able to chat with other clients in the app
+Clients are able to chat with other clients in the Web-Chat GUI

 3. Feature #3

 The contents of the chat will be deleted once a connection with the client is closed

+4. Feature #4

+Users can send textmojis in messages

 DEMO VIDEO: